OpenScienceLabs/opensciencelabs.github.io/pages/opportunities/internships/oss-research-seed/index.md

   license.
 Please check our template [here](/opportunities/internships/templates/candidate-proposal).

-## Guidelines for Open-Source Research Project Contributors
+## Guidelines for Open-Source Research Project Author

-If you are a maintainer or core contributor of an open-source research project, you can submit your project for affiliation with OSL and eligibility for this internship program.
+If you are the author of an open-source research project, you can submit your project for affiliation with OSL and eligibility for this internship program.
 Please send a link to your project proposal to `team@opensciencelabs.org` using the template provided [here](/opportunities/internships/templates/projects-ideas).

 Although pre-existing code is not required to apply for this program, each